04 Jun BATTLE FOR TRUTH – PART TWO

 What I simply cannot comprehend is how Professor Meier – or indeed the other vocal feminist researcher and ex barrister, Dr Adrienne Burnett – can recognise the great harm done to alienated mothers and readily accept it as a form of domestic abuse yet refuse to acknowledge that it afflicts fathers too.

 The big clue may be in the fact that their primary clientele were mothers.
 As Professor Meier stated “I don’t know how it is played out against mothers as I’ve not represented them” (i.e fathers).
-Given the radical feminist views of both researchers, that might not come as too much of a surprise.
+Given the gendered views of both researchers, that might not come as too much of a surprise.

 Professor Meier actually used the phrase ‘fathers’ rights groups’ in a disparaging tone when referencing parental alienation.